 Examples below use the Debian and Ubuntu layout with /etc/apache2/, the apache2 systemd unit, and the apache2ctl wrapper.
 RHEL-family systems usually use /etc/httpd/ plus apachectl or httpd instead.
-Restricting protocols or ciphers can block older clients and upstream devices, and the negotiated suite still depends on the server certificate type, so syntax tests plus live TLS handshakes are part of the change.
+Restricting protocols or ciphers can block older browsers, older Java runtimes, load balancers, or API clients, and the negotiated TLS 1.2 suite still depends on whether the server presents an RSA or ECDSA certificate.

 Use sudo apachectl -S or sudo httpd -S on platforms that do not ship apache2ctl.